Best Hotels in Istanbul: Sultanahmet, Bosphorus & Bebek (2026)

 Price: €300–2,500/night | Location: Tevkifhane Sokak 1, Sultanahmet

-The extraordinary courtyard (the former prison exercise yard — the most extraordinary hotel courtyard in the world: the extraordinary neoclassical arches surrounding the extraordinary garden, the extraordinary Hagia Sophia dome visible above the extraordinary prison walls from the extraordinary hotel terrace), the extraordinary Seasons restaurant (the finest hotel restaurant in Sultanahmet — the extraordinary courtyard terrace dining with the extraordinary Hagia Sophia view, the most remarkable restaurant backdrop in the world), and the extraordinary location (the most extraordinary single hotel position in the world: the extraordinary Four Seasons surrounded by the extraordinary Hagia Sophia (the most technically remarkable building in history — the extraordinary 537 AD Byzantine dome spanning 31m, the most important architectural achievement in history), the extraordinary Blue Mosque (the extraordinary 1616 Ottoman masterpiece with the extraordinary 6 minarets — the most minarets of any mosque in Istanbul), the extraordinary Topkapi Palace (the extraordinary 400-year imperial seat of the Ottoman Empire, the most important palace in the Islamic world), and the extraordinary Hippodrome (the extraordinary 203 AD Roman racing circuit — the most important Roman sports venue in the Eastern Empire)).
+The courtyard is the former prison exercise yard, now a garden ringed by neoclassical arches, with the Hagia Sophia dome rising above the old prison walls as seen from the hotel terrace.
+The Seasons restaurant serves the best hotel dining in Sultanahmet, its courtyard terrace framed by that same Hagia Sophia view — a restaurant backdrop with few rivals anywhere.
+And the position itself may be unmatched by any hotel on Earth: the Four Seasons is surrounded by the Hagia Sophia (whose 537 AD Byzantine dome, spanning 31m, remains the most technically remarkable achievement in architectural history), the Blue Mosque (the 1616 Ottoman masterpiece whose 6 minarets outnumber those of any other mosque in Istanbul), Topkapi Palace (the 400-year imperial seat of the Ottoman Empire and the most important palace in the Islamic world), and the Hippodrome (the 203 AD Roman racing circuit, the greatest Roman sports venue in the Eastern Empire).

 Bosphorus — The Palace Strip